Flash-X/Flash-X-docs/docs/source/Particles.rst

 attributes defined on particles, or vice versa.
 The method for interpolating mesh quantities to tracer particle positions must be consistent with the numerical method to avoid introducing systematic error.
-In the case of a finite-volume methods such as those used in , the mesh quantities have cell-averaged rather than point values, which requires that the interpolation function for the particles also represent cell-averaged values.
+In the case of a finite-volume methods such as those used in
+|flashx|, the mesh quantities have cell-averaged rather than point
+values, which requires that the interpolation function for the particles also represent cell-averaged values.
 Cell averaged quantities are defined as

 .. math::